MarioWork/cv-automation/README.md

 - Associate the `Google Apps Script` ID with the `.clasp.json` file ( In Google Apps Script Project Settings you can find the Script ID)

-- Associate the `Google Apps Script` ID with a Google Cloud Project by going into the Google Apps Project Settings
+- Associate the `Google Apps Script` with a Google Cloud Project by going into the Google Apps Project Settings

 ## To run frontend in development